dexie/dexie-website/docs/ExportImport/dexie-export-import.md

 * Chunk-wise / Streaming - does not read the entire DB into RAM
 * Progress callback (typically for showing progress bar)
 * Optional filter allows to import/export subset of data
+* Optional transform allows to alter or migrate data being imported
 * Support for all structured cloneable exotic types (Date, ArrayBuffer, Blob, etc) except CryptoKeys (which by design cannot be exported)
 * Atomic - import / export within one database transaction (optional)
 * Export speed: Using getAll() in chunks rather than openCursor().